Jonah Heim Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, the ninth-best in MLB.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.

-- The Rays' 3.69 team ERA ranks second across all MLB pitching staffs.
+- The Rays have the second-ranked team ERA among all league pitching staffs (3.69).

-- The Rays give up the ninth-fewest home runs in baseball (100 total, one per game).
+- Rays pitchers combine to allow 101 home runs (one per game), the ninth-fewest in the league.

-- The lefty last pitched on Saturday, July 1 against the Seattle Mariners, when he threw three innings, allowing four earned runs while giving up five hits.
+- In his most recent appearance on Saturday, July 8 against the Atlanta Braves, the righty threw five innings, allowing four earned runs while surrendering five hits.

+- The 22-year-old has put up an ERA of 5.28, with 11.7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.